 - 1. Legal and Accounting Compliance.
-WIS agrees that with respect to funds received under this Compact the School will comply with all applicable state financial and budget rules, and financial reporting requirements, including, without limitation, the following: - (a) The provisions of chapter 392-101 WAC (Superintendent of public instruction-Administrative practices and procedures), chapter 392-115 WAC (Finance-Audit resolution process), chapter 392-117 (Timely reporting), chapter 392-121 WAC (Finance-General apportionment), chapter 392-122 WAC (Finance-Categorical apportionment), chapter 392-123 WAC (Finance-School district budgeting), chapter 392-127 WAC (Finance-Certificated instructional staff ratio (46:1000) compliance), chapter 392-129 WAC (Finance-Emergency school closure), chapter 392-134 WAC (Finance-Apportionment for part-time public school attendance), chapter 392-138 (Finance-Associated student body moneys), and chapter 392-140 WAC (Finance-Special allocations), that apply to first class school districts; - (b) The Accounting Manual for School Districts; and - (c) The Administrative Budgeting and Financial Reporting Handbook.
+The Yakama Nation agrees that the School will comply with all applicable state financial and budget rules, and financial reporting requirements, including, without limitation, the following: - (a) The provisions of chapter 392-101 WAC (Superintendent of public instruction-Administrative practices and procedures), chapter 392-115 WAC (Finance-Audit resolution process), chapter 392-117 WAC (Timely reporting), chapter 392-121 WAC (Finance-General apportionment), chapter 392-122 WAC (Finance-Categorical apportionment), chapter 392-123 WAC (Finance-School district budgeting), chapter 392-127 WAC (Finance-Certificated instructional staff ratio (46:1000) compliance), chapter 392-129 WAC (Finance-Emergency school closure), chapter 392-134 WAC (Finance-Apportionment for partime public school attendance), chapter 392-138 WAC (Finance-Associated student body moneys), and chapter 392-140 WAC (Finance-Special allocations), that apply to first class school districts; - (i) The Yakama Nation and OSPI have not agreed on whether the provisions of chapter 392-121 WAC pertaining to the S-275 reporting process as defined in WAC 392-121-220 are regulations applicable to this Compact.
+OSPI and the Yakama Nation shall direct their staff to use best efforts to resolve all issues surrounding the inclusion of the S-275 reporting process in this Compact. - (b) The Accounting Manual for School Districts; and - (c) The Administrative Budgeting and Financial Reporting Handbook.